Table of Contents

 Components of SMART on FHIR

-At its core, SMART on FHIR combines three foundational elements that make secure and consistent data exchange possible.
+At its core, SMART on FHIR combines three foundational elements that make secure and consistent data exchange possible: FHIR, OAuth and OIDC, and Launch Context.

 The second building block is OAuth 2.0 and OpenID Connect, which provide the secure handshake between applications and EHR systems.
 These protocols govern how apps request access, how users such as clinicians or patients grant permission, and how that access is logged and monitored.
 They ensure privacy, prevent unauthorized use, and maintain a clear audit trail for every data transaction.